People helping society make Fortune's list of world's greatest leaders

-NEW YORK, April 19 (Thomson Reuters Foundation) - Fighters for social, economic and environmental justice earned places on Fortune’s list of the World’s 50 Greatest Leaders on Thursday, cited for their exceptional skills at building their organizations’ effectiveness.
+NEW YORK (Thomson Reuters Foundation) - Fighters for social, economic and environmental justice earned places on Fortune’s list of the World’s 50 Greatest Leaders on Thursday, cited for their exceptional skills at building their organizations’ effectiveness.

 Ranging from little known to widely celebrated, those on the influential ranking ranged from activists in remote parts of Africa to the global #Metoo movement against sexual abuse.